 * Note: "Scalerator" is a trademark of Dan Isenberg.

-As Burton D. Morgan Fellow, Dr. Scott Shane conducted a series of pitch competitions (PITCH U) in 2015 at area universities as experiments to determine how to best teach entrepreneurs to pitch ideas.
+As the first Burton D. Morgan Fellow, Dr. Scott Shane conducted a series of pitch competitions (PITCH U) in 2015 at area universities as experiments to determine how to best teach entrepreneurs to pitch ideas.
 Dr. Shane's research addressed a number of questions, such as "What kind of training leads to a successful pitch?" and "Should training emphasize content or style?"
 Dr. Shane has designed and made available pedagogical materials to help teachers and instructors prepare aspiring entrepreneurs to more successfully present their venture ideas.
 He is currently working to produce several other publications and materials related to the PITCH U experiment.

 National Inventors Hall of Fame Evaluation Project

 Burton D. Morgan Foundation has embarked on a collaborative evaluation project with a long-time youth grantee, National Inventors Hall of Fame.
 This project will explore the relationship between STEM, creativity, and entrepreneurship through the lens of invention.
 We look forward to sharing more about this project and its results as they unfold.